 Historically, the Company had incurred cash operating losses relating to expenses incurred to develop and promote the Female Condom.
-During the six months ended March 31, 2003, cash provided by operations totaled \$0.2 million.
-The Company was able to fund capital expenditures, and payments of preferred stock dividends and capital lease obligations during the six months ended March 31, 2003 without any debt or equity financing.
+During the nine months ended June 30, 2003, cash provided by operations totaled \$0.5 million.
+The Company was able to fund capital expenditures, and payments of preferred stock dividends and capital lease obligations during the nine months ended June 30, 2003, without any debt or equity financing.

-At March 31, 2003, the Company had current liabilities of \$1.8 million including a \$1.0 million note payable due March 25, 2004 to Mr. Dearholt, a Director of the Company.
-As of March 31, 2003, Mr. Dearholt beneficially owns 4,735,305 shares of the Company's Common Stock.
+At June 30, 2003, the Company had current liabilities of \$1.8 million including a \$1.0 million note payable due March 25, 2004, to Mr. Dearholt, a director of the Company.
+As of June 30, 2003, Mr. Dearholt beneficially owns 4,735,305 shares of the Company's Common Stock.

 On January 15, 2003, the Company entered into a line of credit agreement with Heartland Bank.
 The line of credit facility allows the Company to borrow up to \$1,000,000 in \$100,000 increments and matures on December 1, 2004.
-Interest is due monthly at the prime rate plus 1 percent (prime was 4.25 percent on January 15, 2003) and it is collateralized by the Company's inventory and letter of credit backed by accounts receivables.
+Interest is due monthly at the prime rate plus 1 percent (prime was 4 \$ on June 30, 2003) and it is collateralized by the Company's inventory and letter of credit backed by accounts receivables.
+As of June 30, 2003, the Company has not borrowed any portion of the line of credit facility.

 In the near term, the Company's management expects from time to time operating and capital costs may exceed funds generated from operations, due principally to the Company's fixed manufacturing costs relative to current production volumes and the ongoing need to commercialize the Female Condom around the world.
-For the first six months of fiscal year 2003 the Company's had a positive cash flow from operations.
+For the first nine months of fiscal year 2003 the Company had a positive cash flow from operations.

-While the Company believes that revenue from sales of the female condom will eventually exceed operating costs, and that, ultimately, operations will generate sufficient funds to meet capital requirements, the Company can make no assurance that it will achieve such level of operations in the near term or at all.
+While the Company believes that revenue from sales of the female condom will eventually exceed operating costs, and that, ultimately, operations will generate sufficient funds to meet capital requirements, the Company can make no assurance that such level of operations can be achieved or sustained.
 Likewise, the Company can make no assurance that the Company will be able to source all or any portion of its required capital through the sale of debt or equity or, if raised, the amount will be sufficient to operate until sales of the female condom generate sufficient revenues to fund operations.
 In addition, any funds raised may be costly to the Company and/or dilutive to its shareholders.
 If the Company is unable to raise adequate financing when needed, the Company may be required to sharply curtail the Company's efforts to promote the female condom, to attempt to sell certain of its assets and rights or to curtail certain of its operations and may ultimately be forced to cease operations.
 Currently, the Company is focused on growing its business and, therefore, the Company has made no plans to sell any assets nor has it identified any assets to be sold or potential buyers.
 In the event that the Company lacks sufficient capital to continue its operations, neither the Company nor its shareholders may be able to realize any significant value from the Company's assets.